Search results for

 Again, if your qualified phone is locked to a specific carrier, you’ll need to send an unlock request.
 The required information may include the device IMEI number, your account number, the account owner’s social security number, phone number, and overseas deployment papers if needed.

 In addition to carriers, third-party services can unlock your phone, but doing so can violate your contract.
-For Android phones, you pay a flat fee in return for an unlock code.
+This usually requires paying a flat fee in return for an unlock code.
 These third-party services have access to databases managed by phone manufacturers that contain unlock codes tied to the device IMEI.
 But be careful: some third-party services may not be legit and could run with your money.

 Unlocked means freedom